tvnikhil/Evaluating-the-Ability-of-Large-Language-Models-to-Generate-Fake-News/README.md

 # Project

-Datasets and models should be setup using the resources of the author's of the papers provided in "Reference Papers Given" directory.
-Paper1 used M3FEND and MDFEND and Paper2 uses Multi modal approach (#2 Multi modal).
-The code for all these things is avaible in github.
+Datasets and models should be set up using the resources of the authors of the papers provided in the "Reference Papers Given" directory.
+Paper 1 used M3FEND and MDFEND, and Paper 2 uses a multimodal approach (#2 multimodal).
+The code for all these things is available on GitHub.

 ## For Paper 1